25prabhu10/notes/docs/Languages/JavaScript/JavaScript_Functional_Programming.md

 ### Data Transformations

-In functional programming even though data is immutable, data can be transformed from one to another, by producing transformed copies of the original data.
+In functional programming even though data is immutable, data can be transformed from one to another, by producing transformed copies of the original data

 ### Recursion

-[Recursion](../../Concepts/Data-Structures_and_Algorithms/Algorithms/Recursion.md) is a technique that involves creating functions that recall themselves.
+[Recursion](../../Concepts/Data-Structures_and_Algorithms/Algorithms/Recursion.md) is a technique that involves creating functions that recall themselves

 ```javascript
 const countdown = (value, fn) => {